The Neural Coding Framework for Learning Generative Models: Introduction

-While the question as to how credit assignment is exactly implemented in the brain is an open one, it would prove useful to machine learning, (computational) neuroscience, and cognitive science to have a framework that demonstrates how a neural system can learn something as complex as a generative model without backprop, using mechanisms and rules that are brain-inspired.
-In this work, inspired by the theory of predictive processing \cite{von1855ueber,bastos2012canonical,swanson2016predictive,clark2015surfing}, we propose the neural generative coding (NGC) computational framework as a promising way to learn generative ANNs, resolving several the key backprop-centric issues described above.
-We demonstrate that NGC models not only remain competitive with backprop-based generative ANNs, such as the variational autoencoder \cite{kingma2013auto}, in terms of pattern creation but that they also significantly outperform these models on tasks that they are not directly trained for, such as classification and pattern completion.
+In this work, inspired by predictive processing theory \cite{von1855ueber,bastos2012canonical,swanson2016predictive,clark2015surfing} and building on free energy minimization \cite{friston2008hierarchical,friston2009free}, which crucially casts predictive processing formally as variational Bayesian inference, we propose the neural generative coding (NGC) computational framework as a powerful way to learn generative ANNs, resolving several of the key backprop-centric issues described above.
+Furthermore, we show that certain settings of NGC recover the work proposed in \cite{rao1999predictive} and \cite{friston2008hierarchical}.
+We find that NGC models, including \cite{rao1999predictive} and \cite{friston2008hierarchical}, not only remain competitive with backprop-based generative ANNs across several datasets in terms of pattern creation, such as the variational autoencoder \cite{kingma2013auto}, but that they also outperform these models on tasks that they are not directly trained for, such as classification and pattern completion.

+Our results further demonstrate that besides unifying predictive processing moddels, NGC allows for integration of improvements such as learnable recurrent error synapses and laterally-driven sparsity.
 As a result, our work presents promising evidence that brain-inspired alterations to traditional deep learning techniques can be a viable source of performance gains.